-- Beginning on October 1, 2022, provide regional refugee processing services for all USRAP applicants regardless of nationality, religion, gender, sexual orientation, political opinion, race or ethnicity in: - MENA, with the primary RSC office to be located in Amman, Jordan, with sub-offices in Cairo, Egypt and Baghdad, Iraq (U.S. Embassy Baghdad). - TuME, with the primary RSC office to be located in Istanbul, Turkey, with a sub-office in Beirut, Lebanon. - Collaborate equitably with all domestic resettlement agencies, including sharing relevant biographic and other background information with domestic resettlement agencies working in the Reception and Placement Program, as appropriate and in accordance with PRM confidentiality guidelines and procedures, to facilitate their provision of required sponsorship assurances. - Provide refugee processing services in support of the USRAP using START and in accordance with procedures established by the Bureau, as needs arise.
-Conduct pre-screening interviews and casework in the countries listed above to capture all relevant information pertaining to the case, e.g., biographical data, special medical needs, information about victims of torture, etc. Ensure that all necessary security checks are requested and remain in a valid status for travel in accordance with the USRAP Manual and RPC SOPs.
-Prepare the case file, including completion of all forms necessary for presentation of the case to USCIS for adjudication. - Enter all required information into START in a timely manner in adherence with the USRAP Manual and RPC SOPs. - Remain in close contact with the RPC, cooperating fully and at all times, to ensure that collected refugee information, START interface, and related equipment remains secure, functional, up to date, and in compliance with Department and Bureau guidance where appropriate. - For applicants approved by USCIS, assist the refugees in completing all postadjudication steps required for admission to the United States.
-This includes coordinating with the RPC to obtain sponsorship assurances from resettlement agencies working under cooperative agreements with the Bureau, preparing travel packets, coordinating medical screening, conducting cultural orientation training, and working with IOM for travel arrangements.
+- Beginning on October 1, 2024, provide regional refugee processing services for all USRAP applicants regardless of nationality, religion, gender, sexual orientation, political opinion, race, or ethnicity in: - Africa, with the primary RSC office located in Nairobi, Kenya and suboffices as needed. - RSC Asia, with the primary RSC office located in Bangkok, Thailand and sub-offices as needed. - RSC Austria, with the primary RSC office located in Vienna, Austria and sub-offices as needed.

+- RSC Eurasia, with the primary RSC office located in Warsaw, Poland and sub-offices as needed. - RSC Latin America, with the primary RSC office located in San Salvador, El Salvador and sub-offices as needed. - RSC MENA, with the primary RSC office located in Amman, Jordan and sub-offices as needed. - RSC TuME, with the primary RSC office located in Istanbul, Türkiye and a sub-office as needed. - Collaborate equitably with all domestic resettlement agencies, including sharing relevant biographic and other background information with domestic resettlement agencies working in the Reception and Placement Program, as appropriate and in accordance with PRM confidentiality guidelines and procedures, to facilitate their provision of required sponsorship assurances. - Provide refugee processing services in support of the USRAP using START and in accordance with procedures established by the Bureau, as needs arise.
+Conduct pre-screening interviews, leveraging cost efficiencies where telephonic pre-screening is appropriate, and casework in the countries listed above to capture all relevant information pertaining to the case, e.g., biographical data, special medical needs, information about victims of torture, etc. Ensure that all necessary security checks are requested and remain in a valid status for travel in accordance with the USRAP Manual and RPC SOPs.
+Prepare the case file, including completion of all forms necessary for presentation of the case to USCIS for adjudication. - Enter all required information into START in a timely manner in adherence with the USRAP Processing Guidance provided by PRM/RPC.
+Maintain data cleanliness and perform timely data cleanup as requested by PRM/RPC.

-- Correspond with applicants and partners on relevant case statuses and to obtain, as necessary, information relevant to the applicant's qualifications for admission, in accordance with PRM confidentiality guidelines and procedures, including PRM's Integrity and Compliance module. - Provide cultural orientation to approved refugees in accordance with guidelines developed by the Bureau and by using materials and resources developed by the current cultural orientation technical assistance provider (see https://coresourceexchange.org/). - Develop a formal curriculum, in consultation with the Bureau, for cultural orientation training for refugees that will prepare them for travel and initial adjustment to life in the United States.
+- Remain in close contact with the RPC, cooperating fully and at all times, to ensure that collected refugee information, START interface, and related equipment remains secure, functional, up to date, and in compliance with Department and Bureau guidance where appropriate. - For applicants approved by USCIS, assist the refugees in completing all postadjudication steps required for admission to the United States.
+This includes coordinating with the RPC to obtain sponsorship assurances from domestic resettlement partners working under cooperative agreements with the Bureau, preparing travel packets, coordinating medical screening, conducting cultural orientation training, and working with IOM for travel arrangements. - Correspond with applicants and partners on relevant case statuses and to obtain, as necessary, information relevant to the applicant's qualifications for admission, in accordance with PRM confidentiality guidelines and procedures, including PRM's Integrity and Compliance module. - Provide cultural orientation to approved refugees in accordance with guidelines developed by the Bureau and by using materials and resources developed by the current cultural orientation technical assistance provider (see https://coresourceexchange.org/). - Develop a formal curriculum, in consultation with the Bureau, for cultural orientation training for refugees that will prepare them for travel and initial adjustment to life in the United States.
 Develop a training and management plan for RSC staff who will conduct cultural orientation training.
-Conduct cultural orientation in such a way as to achieve performance outcomes as delineated by the Bureau. - The cultural orientation training will cover, at a minimum, the following subjects: - Travel - Role of the Resettlement Agency - Health - Cultural Adjustment - Rights and Responsibilities - Employment - Education the initial 12-month period of performance requires the submission of a noncompeting updated single year proposal and will be contingent upon available funding, strong performance, and continuing need.
-This agreement may be renewable for up to two additional fiscal years.
-At the end of three years, if the need to operate the RSC continues, the Bureau will re-compete the project, and the recipient of this award may participate in that process.
-In funding a project one year, PRM makes no representations that it will continue to fund the project in successive years.
+Conduct cultural orientation in such a way as to achieve performance outcomes as delineated by the Bureau.

+- The cultural orientation training will cover, at a minimum, the following subjects:

+- Travel

+- Role of the Resettlement Agency

+- Health

+- Cultural Adjustment

+- Rights and Responsibilities

+- Employment

+- Education

+- Economic self-sufficiency and responsible credit